SaherMuhamed/arp-spoofing-mitm/README.md

 This tool is intended for educational and testing purposes only.
 Unauthorized use of this tool on networks or devices without proper authorization is illegal.
 The developer is not responsible for any misuse or damage caused by this tool.

 ## Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to submit a pull request.
+If you find any issues or have suggestions for improvements, feel free to submit a pull request.

 ## Acknowledgements
-This script was inspired by the concepts of ARP spoofing and the usage of the scapy library.
+This script was inspired by the concepts of **ARP** spoofing and the usage of the scapy library.

 ## Contact
 For any inquiries or questions, please contact me at sahermuhamed21@gmail.com.